joehawkens/joes-library/README.md

 # Development Environment

-{Describe the tools that you used to develop the software}

 I created this Software with HTML/CSS/JavaScript and Firebase's Realtime Database.
 I imported the Firebase functionality through CDN inside the code.

 # Useful Websites Used During Development